QuartzLibrary/schema_analysis/README.md

 ### How does this work?

-For a the short story long go [here](https://docs.rs/schema_analysis/latest/schema_analysis/analysis/index.html), the juicy bit is that Serde is kind enough to let the format tell us what it is working with, we take it from there and construct a nice schema from that info.
+For the short story long go [here](https://docs.rs/schema_analysis/latest/schema_analysis/analysis/index.html), the juicy bit is that Serde is kind enough to let the format tell us what it is working with, we take it from there and construct a nice schema from that info.